 Retailers that integrate gamification into their mobile apps and shopping experiences can motivate participation, engagement and loyalty.
 Wish accomplishes this loyalty by assigning users to different levels, offering new rewards to each level.
 As a user levels-up, they will accumulate more discounts, which is consistent with their brand’s offering and customer expectations.

 Boston Retail Partners predicts that nine out of ten retailers (87 percent) will use gamification methods by 2020, with about half honing in on gamification in their loyalty programs.
 When it comes to loyalty programs, Sephora is best in class.
-Sephora has effectively uses a tiered system that incentivizes customers with makeup as rewards and perks like free shipping.
+Sephora has effectively used a tiered system that incentivizes customers with makeup as rewards and perks like free shipping.
 The more you shop, the more gifts and better services you get.

 Target is a great example of the bricks and clicks experience that ties the in-store and mobile experience into one.
 Target incentivizes customers to use its up by providing special app-exclusive discounts.
 This successful retail outlet has made their mobile experience easy to use, allowing all customers to see everything that’s in-store right on your phone.

 Add any item to your mobile shopping list and the app will pinpoint its exact location in your local store.
 Recently, Target announced a suite of new technology enhancements that promise to even further improve the shopping experience.

 There are also other digital channels to consider.
 Nordstrom has nailed these channels by enabling customers to buy directly from their Instagram account.
 From Instagram, customers are now directed to Like2Buy, so customers no longer have to dig around to find the desired items.
 Nordstrom takes it another layer deeper by curating a personal wish list or shopping cart based on items that a customer has liked.